NIU College of Business

-NIU College of Business (NIU COB) was established in 1961 and is AACSB accredited, the highest quality standard for business schools worldwide.
+NIU College of Business (NIU COB) was established in 1961.

 History

 In 1951, the Business Department was formed at Northern Illinois University (NIU).
 Originally housed in the former WWII barracks, located on the corner of Lucinda and Garden Road, the three faculty members of the new Business Department taught 11 business courses to their 43 business students.

 Dr. Francis Geigle, as the first chair of the department, would see the Business Department outgrow the barracks, moving first to Altgeld Hall and then to McMurry Hall by the end of the decade.

 During the next decade the Business Department became the NIU College of Business and moved to its new home in Wirtz Hall.

-The following decades brought rapid growth and change in enrollment, faculty, and technology.
-Recognizing that technology was a driving force in the college's ability to offer a quality education, Barsema Hall, a state-of-the-art building, was built in 2002 and has become an important part of the educational process at NIU.
+Barsema Hall was built in 2002.